LouieVanNuffel/LouieVanNuffel.github.io/projects/sdlpengo.md

 ## My Takeaways

-It was very insightful to create my own engine using patterns utulized by many mainstream engines such as unity.
+It was very insightful to create my own engine using patterns utilized by many mainstream engines such as unity.
 I believe this project honed my C++ skills and gave me a much deeper understanding of game engines and game design.

 ---

-## Tools and languages Used
+## Tools and Languages Used

 **C++**, **SDL2**, **Visual Studio**, **XInput**